Kongstad/LiDAR_machinelearning/README.md

 # QGIS, Python and LiDAR data
 Using QGIS and Python to handle LiDAR data covering the Copenhagen area.
-The data is analysed and used as input to machine learning models in an effort to perform object classification on 3D data.
+The data is analyzed and used as input to machine learning models in an effort to perform object classification on 3D data.

 ![Screenshot](/QGIS/3d_render_training_set.png)